PKizzle/dns/README-dev.md

 ### Go generate

-A lot of things are generated, so when adding an RR run a `go generate ./...`, this might fail on zcopy.go in that case remove the file zcopy.go and in dns.go remove `Copier` from then `RR` interface.
-Run go generate, and re-add `Copier`.
+A lot of things are generated, so when adding an RR run a `go generate ./...`, this might fail on zcopy.go in that case remove the file zdeepcopy.go and in dns.go remove `DeepCopier` from then `RR` interface.
+Run go generate, and re-add `DeepCopier`.